 “It just snowballed.
 It just kept growing and growing and growing,” Anjali explains.

 When the group began to grow, Anjali managed communications and events on Google Groups, manually adding new members to the group.
-Once Ada’s List reached 1,000 women, managing the group using Google Groups became very difficult—especially since it expanded outside of the United Kingdom area.
+Once Ada’s List reached 1,000 women, managing the business networking group using Google Groups became very difficult—especially since it expanded outside of the United Kingdom area.

 “We started off as a UK-focused group, but we became global because we didn’t want to restrict any woman, from anywhere in the world, from getting the benefits of being a part of the community,” Anjali says.

 Global expansion created an urgent need for Ada’s List to have a more sophisticated organizational system with subgroups.
 They also needed to streamline communication threads and have a more efficient and scalable way to add new members.

 In addition to managing the workflow of the community, it was difficult for members to have meaningful conversations about future events and sharing business networking opportunities.

 “Our goal is to create positive change,” she explains.
 “Amongst all the emails that were coming in, there were some really good conversations, but they were just getting lost in the deluge of being mail, in the deluge of when topics that were being discussed.”

 At the end of 2015, with over 1,000 members, Anjali and her co-founders began to test hosting the community on Mobilize.